What NOT to Do When You Organize

 Do you feel overwhelmed by your home and every time you get an urge to declutter and organize your home it seems hopeless and you cannot do it?
-I’m telling you that you can actually do it, and I’m going to show you how.
+I’m telling you that you can actually do it, and here is what you need to stop doing first.

 Give up on being perfect.
 If you’re looking on Instagram or Pinterest and think you don’t know how to achieve this cohesive beautifully organized space, so there’s no point even trying, then turn it off.
 Organizing is about functionality and convenience.
-Moreover, 90% of the time those pictures are heavily edited and in a real world it’s not all white, bright and matching.
+Moreover, 90% of the time those pictures are heavily edited and in the real-world, it’s not all white, bright, and matching.

 Doing it all in one go – wrong.

-Rather than trying to do all at once, start small.
+Rather than trying to do it all at once, start small.
 In fact, I’m going to recommend, you limit yourself.
 Focus on one specific task.
-For instance, bathroom is a great place to start.
-Linen closet is another great one.
+For instance, a bathroom is a great place to start.
+A linen closet is another great one.